Spin dynamics of triple-Q magnetic orderings in a triangular lattice: Implications for multi-Q orderings in general two-dimensional lattices: Results

-Overlaying the $\chi^{2}(J_{1},J_{2},J_{3},J_{c1},J_{c2})$ map on a theoretical magnetic phase diagram at $T=0$ elucidates the magnetic order suggested by our spin model.
-The phase boundaries, calculated from classical Monte-Carlo simulations, are shown on the $\chi^{2}$ map in Figs. \ref{highT}(k)--(l).
-The optimal parameter set indeed stabilizes a magnetic order with $\mathbf{Q}_{\nu}$ = $\mathbf{G}_{\nu}/2$ or its symmetry-equivalent vectors [i.e., $\tilde{J}_{\mathbf{q}}$ has a global minimum at ${\mathbf{Q}}$ = $\mathbf{G}_{\nu}/2$], in accordance with observations in \CTS{} [Fig. \ref{basic}(b)] \cite{CTS_tripleQ_natcomm, CTS_tripleQ_nphys}.
 However, this does not reveal whether the ground state is triple-${\mathbf{Q}}$ or single-${\mathbf{Q}}$, as they are degenerate under isotropic bilinear exchange interactions.
-It should be noted that estimating $K$ from the high-temperature spectrum fitting is subject to substantial uncertainty due to its smaller magnitude relative to $|J_{1}|$.
+It should be noted that estimating $K$ from the fit of the high-temperature spectrum is subject to substantial uncertainty due to its smaller magnitude relative to $|J_{1}|$.
 For instance, Figs. \ref{longw}(d) and \ref{longw}(g), which show constant-$\omega$ slices without and with finite $K$, are almost identical.
 Nevertheless, as we will demonstrate in the next section, successfully determining the bilinear interaction coefficients is sufficient to distinguish single-${\mathbf{Q}}$ and triple-${\mathbf{Q}}$ magnetic ground states from spin-wave spectra.